Booking, timings and what to expect

 Why visit the Reichstag?

-It’s a magnificent building, and after having been to nearly every tourist spot in Berlin over the years, I can definitively say the Reichstag, or Bundestag as it’s sometimes known, should be at the top of your list when visiting Berlin.
+It's a magnificent building, and after having been to nearly every tourist spot in Berlin over the years, I can definitively say the Reichstag (or Bundestag, as it's sometimes known) should be at the top of your list when visiting Berlin.

 Some facts about the Reichstag